chekos/pypums/docs/usage.md

 Usage
 =====

-To use pypums in a project:
+To use PyPUMS in a project:

 ![on a jupyter notebook](../static/usage.gif)